yale-mgt-656/arduino-led-activity/README.md

 ## Step 4: Send a special message to another group

-We're going to play a game of [MadLibs](http://www.madlibs.com/) using blinking LEDs and [Morse code](https://en.wikipedia.org/wiki/Morse_code).
+We're going to play a game of [MadLibs](http://www.madlibs.com/).
+Each group will come up with a word and then transmit that to another group  via the blinking of LEDs [Morse code](https://en.wikipedia.org/wiki/Morse_code).
 Your group should receive

 * a numeric assignment, and
 * an assigned part-of-speech, e.g. "verb" or "noun"